Licensing FAQ - .NET components

 No. Each developer who is using the Rebex library must have a license - even if he/she uses it via a third party library.

-Do we have to pay for each copy of our software we ship that includes your component?
+Do we have to pay for each copy of our software we ship that includes your library?

-No. The component is licensed per-developer, not per user.
-Once you have purchased a license for each of your developers, you can redistribute the component DLLs with your application royalty free and to any number of end users and to any number of computers.
+No. The library is licensed per-developer, not per user.
+Once you have purchased a license for each of your developers, you can redistribute the library DLLs with your application royalty free and to any number of end users and to any number of computers.

 Is your product royalty free?